ruben-vl/infosec-kb/HTTP.md

 After this, headers can be given, separated by newlines.
 Finally, a request may end with a request body and data.

+## HTTP 2.X

+HTTP version 1.X sends requests as clear-text, and uses a new-line character to separate different fields and different requests.
+HTTP version 2.X, on the other hand, sends requests as binary data in a dictionary form.

 ## HTTPS

 - Client Hello